CorleoneJW/CorleoneJW/README.md

 # Nice to meet you, this is Jie Wang.
-Student at the University of Manchester and my research interests are 3D models and medical image segmentation.
+Student at the University of Manchester and my research interests are 3D models, medical image segmentation and meta-learning.
-Right now I'm working on corporate project involving deep learning and medical applications.
+Right now I'm working on corporate project involving deep learning and the research of meta-learning.

-As a product manager right now and main field is the Radiation Therapy.
+As a product manager and algorithm engineer right now and main field is the medical image.

 "The local optimal solution does not necessarily reach the global optimal solution step by step."